Developing your Brand Strategy in Uncertain Times

 If, however, you are inside the ellipse of doom, then now’s a critical time for your brand.

-Inside the Ellipse of Doom?
+Inside the Square of Doom?
 Here’s What you Need to do

 This is definitely an exercise better managed as a team.
 Get your whole marketing department (or the management team if you’re a marketing department of one or two right now) involved.